seesea2/cheatsheets/README.md

-# cheatsheets
+# Cheatsheets

-cheatsheet or tips.
+cheatsheet or tip.